Bopified/ToyBattlesHQ/doc/example_localhost.md

-# 4.1 Config setup for localhost
+# 4.1 Config.ini setup for localhost

 Assume that:
 - My local IP is 123.456.78.9